 TGbf Editor: Please revise the sentence starting at P117L60 of Clause 9.6.7.59 of D3.0 as follows

-The AID/USID field is defined in 9.4.1.8 (AID field).
-If the Status Code field is equal to SUCCESS and if the requesting non-AP STA is associated with the AP, the AID/USID field is set to the requesting non-AP STA’s AID.
-If the Status Code field is equal to SUCCESS and if the requesting non-AP STA is not associated with the AP, the AID/USID field is set to the requesting non-AP STA’s USID.
-If the Status Code field is not equal to SUCCESS, the AID/USID field is reserved.
+The SBP initiator AID/USID field is defined in 9.4.1.8 (AID field).
+If the Status Code field is equal to SUCCESS and if the requesting non-AP STA is associated with the AP, the SBP initiator AID/USID field is set to the requesting non-AP STA’s AID.
+If the Status Code field is equal to SUCCESS and if the requesting non-AP STA is not associated with the AP, the SBP initiator AID/USID field is set to the requesting non-AP STA’s USID.
+If the Status Code field is not equal to SUCCESS, the SBP initiator AID/USID field is reserved.

 TGbf Editor: Please revise the sentence starting at P165L6 of Clause 11.55.2.2 of D3.0 as follows

-If the Status Code field within the SBP Response frame is equal to SUCCESS, the SBP Response frame shall include an AID/USID field that specifies the AID/USID assigned to the SBP initiator.
+If the Status Code field within the SBP Response frame is equal to SUCCESS, the SBP Response frame shall include anSBP initiator AID/USID field that specifies the AID/USID assigned to the SBP initiator.